Please fill out the CS 121 survey!

 The Fall 2017 offering of this course will be significantly revised from previous iterations.
-Please check this page on August 2017 for updated information.
-In particular I will post on this page a homework zero that you should complete before the first lecture.
+Please see this page for the recommended mathematical background for this course.

 Computation occurs over a variety of substrates including silicon, neurons, DNA, the stock market, bee colonies and many others.
 In this course we will study the fundamental capabilities and limitations of computation, including the phenomenon of universality and the duality of code and data.
 Some of the questions we will touch upon include: Are there functions that cannot be computed?
 Are there true mathematical statements that can’t be proven?
 Are there encryption schemes that can’t be broken?
 Is randomness ever useful for computing?
 Can we use the quirks of quantum mechanics to speed up computation?